-Making your own homemade low carb chocolate is easy, quick and much cheaper than buying ready-made sugar free chocolate.
-This easy 3 ingredient keto chocolate recipe is ready in just 10 minutes.
+Making homemade keto chocolate is easy, quick and much cheaper than buying ready-made sugar free chocolate.
+This delicious 3 ingredient dark chocolate recipe is ready in just 10 minutes.

 Hands up who else loves chocolate?
-I ALWAYS have some in my fridge.
-To me, it's one of the best keto desserts ever invented.
-It's instant pleasure!
+I always have some in my fridge.
+To me, it is one of the best keto desserts ever invented.

 Jump to: